Background of Western Medical Treatment

 The Necessity of Korean Medical Treatment

-If you are in a situation where you have endured numerous side effects from drug treatments and are now considering bowel resection, it is strongly recommended that you explore the final possibility of preserving your intestine through Korean medical treatment.
+If you are in a situation where you have been undergoing drug treatment while enduring numerous side effects and are now considering bowel resection surgery, you should definitely confirm the final possibility of preserving your intestine through Korean medical treatment.

-Surgery is an irreversible choice.
-HanStep Korean Medicine Clinic makes preserving the patient's own intestine and recovering their quality of life our top priority in treatment.
+Surgery is a choice that can never be reversed.
+HanStep Korean Medicine Clinic sets the preservation of the patient's own intestine without resection and the recovery of daily quality of life as the top priority of treatment.

 F.A.Q